ErikBoesen/ccsconnectiontest/README.md

 ## Licensing/Authorship
 This software was created and is maintained by [Erik Boesen](https://github.com/ErikBoesen), who does not have any connection to CyberPatriot or the AFA.

-This software was independently created to be of assistance to CyberPatriot competitors using GNU/Linux host systems, and does not intend to infringe on any copyrights or regulations.
+This software was independently created to be of assistance to CyberPatriot competitors using UNIX-based host systems, and does not intend to infringe on any copyrights or regulations.

 This software is provided under the [MIT License](LICENSE).